blekenbleu/MIDIio/docs/principles.md

 Those `table[][]` entries index into a `Map[][]` array, where:
 - one `Map` dimension indexes one `Send[][]` source property array dimension per destination type
 - another `Map` dimension indexes another `Send[][]` array dimension
-  for each property change for that indexed destination type.
+  for each configured property change for that indexed destination type.

 `Map[][]` and `Send[][]` are so-called [jagged arrays](https://www.programiz.com/csharp-programming/jagged-array).
-Property counts from any source to any destination are variable, only *total* counts are constrained.
+Property counts for any source to any destination are variable, only *total* counts are constrained.
-These indirections support sending zero up to a configured maximum number of properties.
+These table indirections support sending from none up to the configured maximum number of properties
 from any source to any destination.&nbsp; The `table[][]` array has fixed dimensions:
 - index range limit pairs for each of 4 sources, presorted
 - index range limit pairs for game vs non-game sources, presorted

-This arrangement also allows for relatively low pain extension to additional sources and destinations.
+This arrangement should also allow for relatively low pain extension to additional sources and destinations.